 Some people use the term “visualization” for this idea.
 But for some reason, I don’t really like that word.
 Maybe because it feels like some mystical way to make things happen.
 As if seeing something as different and believing it will happen somehow makes it happen.

 That isn’t what I’m talking about here.
 Instead, whatever area of life you are struggling in, take the time to picture what it would look like if you did the hard work to change that reality under God’s direction and through His strength.

 Then brainstorm some words that go along with the dream.
 For our example, the words might be declutter, simplify, or hospitality.

 Know there isn’t one “right” word to choose from which you will grow.
 This isn’t some magical formula.
 It is simply a tool for transformation.
 And ultimately that transformation is done by the Holy Spirit.

 Pray, be in the Word, and let the Spirit lead you.
 You will never go wrong with a life focused on Him.

 An Intentional Year

 Yes, this is a new year with new opportunities.
 I want to invite you to walk alongside me, to decide to be intentional with your new year.
-This week, we will look at two other tools for this transformation process: setting goals and prayerful planning.
+But there is more to being intentional than just choosing one word.
+There are two other tools for this transformation process: setting goals and prayerful planning.